 Focuses on acquiring and commercialising space-related research.
 Currently manages units specialising in mass spectrometry and image processing, correction and enhancement technology.

-The Japanese investment group is in pretty much everything (to the point of absurdity some may claim), but a few holdings that should pique interest are ARM, who design the low-power chips that Analog Devices and others are increasingly marketing for aerospace, online mapping provider Mapbox, which services customers such as Facebook and The Weather Channel, and a partial stake in OneWeb, which is in the race for satellite-constellations.
+The Japanese investment group is in pretty much everything (to the point of absurdity some may claim), but a few holdings that should pique interest are Mapbox, which services customers such as Facebook and The Weather Channel, and a partial stake in OneWeb, which exited bankruptcy in 2020 with the UK Government as a significant shareholder.

-Facebook is itself competing against OneWeb and SpaceX to build a global satellite-based internet service, and could launch its first equipment into orbit this year.
+Facebook is itself competing against OneWeb and SpaceX to build a global satellite-based internet service, and launched its first test equipment into orbit in 2020.

 Google’s Loon project of internet-harbouring stratospheric balloons was graduated from the secretive X division in 2018, and is on track for deployment in Kenya.
 Alphabet may be using its acquisition of Titan Aerospace in 2014 to pursue other projects but none have been made public.
 Google is a 7.5% minority shareholder in SpaceX.